-By empowering children, teaching them about their rights through different workshops and programs.
-This project is lead by Save the Children in a space called "toy libraries", which are recreational and education spaces where children can come to learn through games, talks and workshops.
-Secondly, we aim to provide adequate attention and therapies to improve children with special needs life quality.
-The project supports a local organization created by parents with children with disabilities.
+By empowering children, teaching them about their rights through different programs.
+This project is lead by Save the Children in a space called "toy libraries" which are recreational and education spaces where children can come to learn through games, talks and workshops.
+Secondly, we aim to provide adequate attention and therapies to improve the quality of life for children with special needs by supporting our partners at the Integral Care Centre.

 We aim to empower children to create responsible adults that will have a better impact in the community.
 Children will learn to identify threats and stay away from them, which will positively impact society.
 Through our work, the centres can expand and offer their services to more children.
 This will diminish the number of children left unattended and without therapies.
 In particular, the work with children with special needs will help them to become productive citizens.